okkur/syna/exampleSite/content/fragments/nav/docs.md

 *type: boolean*
 *default: false*

-If set to `true`, a text input would be added to the navbar and changes the layout of menus.
-The input is used for search.
+If set to `true`, search is enabled within the navbar.
+**Note:** The additional input field used for search will alter the menu layout.

 #### prepend, postpend
 *type: array of objects*